Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

     // Parses any string between double quotes let quotedString = skipChar '"' |> anyStringBetween <| skipChar '"'
-    // is equivalent to: anyStringBetween (skipChar '"') (skipChar '"')
+    // ^ this is also equivalent to: anyStringBetween (skipChar '"') (skipChar '"')
 ```

 The combinator `manyCharsBetween` applies `popen`, then repeatedly applies `pchar` until it encounters `pclose`.
 We build upon it and define a higher-level combinator `anyStringBetween` which will parse a string between two parsers consisting of any characters.
 It's effectively the same as the `.*?` regular expression.

 Finally, we also define `quotedString` which is `anyStringBetween` with double quotes already applied.
-Note how the use of forward and backward pipes makes the code fluent — the order of tokens in this expression actually matches the order in which the parser consumes them!
+Note how the use of the forward and backward pipes makes the code fluent — the order of tokens in this expression actually matches the order in which the parser consumes them!

 Now, defining `jsonString` becomes really trivial: